Cloud-SPAN/create-aws-instance-1-open-account/index.md

 layout: lesson
 root: .
 ---
-This lesson teaches you how to create (open) an AWS account and how to configure it according to best practices as suggested by AWS.
+This lesson teaches you how to open (create) your AWS account and how to configure it according to best practices as suggested by AWS.

 You will use the **AWS Console** to open and configure your AWS account, and also to create and manage your instance in the next lesson.
 You can access all AWS services with the **AWS Console** rather easily through choosing (clicking on) options with the mouse and entering specific data with the keyboard.